Frequently Asked Questions

-Do I have to attend orientation in order to register for classes?
+Do I have to participate in orientation in order to register for classes?
 Even if I am a transfer student?

 Yes.
-You must participate in an RRO Advising & Registration session and meet with your advisor during your assigned appointment time at RRO in order to register for classes.
-You may have received pre-advising during the admissions process; however, you will only receive your registration time ticket and be cleared to register by attending an orientation program.
+You must participate in an RRO Advising & Registration session and meet with your advisor during your assigned appointment time in order to register for classes.
+You may have received pre-advising during the admissions process; however, you will only receive your registration time ticket and be cleared to register by participating in an Advising & Registration session.

-I attended a Transfer Visit Day/Connect Tech/University Day/Raider Roadshow and I have had a tour of campus.
-Why do I have to attend orientation?
+I participated in a Transfer Visit Day/Connect Tech/University Day/Raider Roadshow and I have had a tour of campus.
+Why do I have to participate in orientation?

 Events through the Office of Undergraduate Admissions are designed to help students and guests become better acquainted with Texas Tech.
 In order to meet with an advisor and register for classes, students must complete the Online Modules and participate in Red Raider Orientation Advising & Registration session.
 You may also choose to participate in the in-person Raiderland Experience if you wish.